 Symptoms of Vision Disorders

 Blurred vision, sleepiness when reading, reluctance to drive, covering one eye, head tilt, blind spots, floaters, double vision, dizziness, problems with depth perception, poor memory, needing to re-read frequently, and problems with eye tracking all could potentially indicate a vision disorder.
-Left untreated, symptoms can frustrate children and lead to decreased performance in school.
+Left untreated, symptoms can cause frustration, anxiety, fatigue, and lower quality of life.

 The first step towards determining if you or your child may benefit from vision therapy is a full eye exam by a licensed provider.
 Developmental optometrists are licensed through the College of Vision Development (COVD.org).
-These exams go beyond the standard “20/20″ exam in order to find potential problems in how the brain processes information from the eye, rather than only testing the physical capability of the eyes to see.
+These exams go beyond the standard “20/20″ exam in order to find potential problems in how the brain processes information from the eyes, rather than only testing the physical capability of the eyes to see.
 This can uncover issues that would be missed in most standard vision exams.
 The comprehensive exam includes close vision acuity, color blindness, how well the eyes team together, how well they make the transition from near to far, tracking and focus, eye movement skills, vision-vestibular integration, gross motor skills, fine motor skills, primitive reflexes, and more.